Carlos Santana Preview, Player Props: Brewers vs. Cardinals

 Carlos Santana At The Plate

-- Santana has picked up an RBI in 35.5% of his games this year, with two or more RBI in 15.6% of his games.
-He has also driven in three or more runs in seven contests.
+- Santana has an RBI in 51 of 142 games this season, with multiple RBI in 22 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.